cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 We suggest preparing some information about your property and project ahead of time to share with the reviewer during your consultation.
 This information allows the reviewer to tell you what permits you’ll need to finish your project.
 Follow these steps to make the most of your consultation.

-### 1. Be prepared to answer the following questions about your project:
+### 1. Be prepared to answer these questions about your project:

 * What is the address of the property you are working on?
 * Will you move or demolish any interior or exterior walls?